Hinchliffe Mill Junior & Infant School

 Vision

 Our vision is to cultivate pupils who are not only proficient in the academic skills needed for the next stage of their education at Hinchliffe Mill but who also embody these values.
-We aim to develop learners who are aspirational in their pursuits, adventurous in their exploration, creative in their ideas, resilient in the face of challenges, respectful of others and independent.

 Intent, Implementation, Impact